robolyst/economicallywoke/website/content/introduction/measuring_performance.md

 How do we measure performance when investing?
 You might think you can simply measure how much money you make.
 However, that is a slippery slope which can lead to losing a large portion of your capital.
 In this article, I want to show you why that isn't a good idea and how we measure investment performance at Robolyst.

-# How to think about investment performance
+# How to think about performance

 A quick way of quantifying an investment's performance is to measure how much money it made.
 If you invested $100 and at the end of the year you have $108, you made $8.
 We express this as a percentage and call it the **return**.
 In this example, you made an 8% return.
 Because we expressed this as a percentage, you can quickly figure out how much money you would have made if you invested $1,000.
 Eight percent of $1,000 is $80.